 Here are some of the questions about the Pod Network we get asked regularly and our answers.
-If you are a Pod Group Leader, please visit the Group Leader FAQs page for additional guidance.
-If you have questions not answered here, please email email@example.com.
+If you have questions about the Pod Network which are not answered here, please email firstname.lastname@example.org.

 The PPC Pod Network offers support and networking opportunities to everyone interested in learning, incorporating, advocating, and practicing a whole food, plant-based lifestyle.
 Participation is free.
-Pods are independent groups of like-minded people, working together to spread the message of plant-based nutrition in their communities, as well as have fun and build friendships.
+Pods are independent groups consisting of like-minded people who are working together to spread the message of plant-based nutrition in their communities, as well as have fun and build friendships.
 Examples of Pods include local “meetups,” vegetarian/vegan societies, churches, schools, and nonprofit organizations.
-Both brand new and existing groups and organizations are welcome to join the Pod Network as well.
+Both brand new and existing groups and organizations are welcome to join the Pod Network.